-In the past few years, the global market has seen a strong digitalization of the way businesses operate, which resulted in thousands of software solutions to help companies carry out their daily activities.
-To meet the need for efficient, remote communication between people, one of the tools that have been widely adopted by both small businesses and large enterprises is Zoom Meeting.
+In the past few years, the global market has seen a strong digitalization of business operations, resulting in thousands of software solutions to help companies carry out their daily activities.
+To meet the demand for efficiency and remote communication, one of the tools that both small businesses and large enterprises have widely adopted is Zoom Meetings.

 - How to schedule a meeting

 - How to record a meeting